74 Years Later, The Battle For This Tiny Island Remains One Of The Costliest On Record

 The original plan was to take the island because it had an airbase from which Japanese fighters and bombers were able to carry out missions against the Allies throughout the area.
 The planners thought that the island could be taken in about four days.
 But, like all military planning, that idea went out the window almost as soon as the first Marine units landed on the beaches.

-The invasion of the island was undertaken by elements of the 1st Marine Division and part of the 3rd Amphibious Corps.
+The invasion of the island was undertaken by elements of the 1st Marine Regiment and part of the 3rd Amphibious Corps.
 It was decided that the landing would take place on the southwest coast of Peleliu because those beaches were closest to the airstrip.
-One of the Marine Corps unit commanders in the invasion was Lewis B. “Chesty” Puller, one of the most beloved Marines in Marine Corps history.
+Leading the 1st Mar Regiment in the invasion was Lewis B. “Chesty” Puller, one of the most beloved Marines in Marine Corps history.

 To this day, before they go to sleep, Marines say, “Good night, Chesty, wherever you are”, in honor of this Marine’s Marine.